naubiomech/ExoCode/Documentation/README.md

 #### Void
 Void means that there is no type, thus variables cannot be defined with "void".
-The primary utilization of Void is for functions that return no values (more on those later).
+The primary utilization of void is for functions that return no values (more on those later).

 **ex.** [SyncLed.cpp](/ExoCode/src/SyncLed.cpp)
 ```